KrisitijanDev/tic-tac-toe-ai/README.md

 https://www.loom.com/share/4002bbb9966847f9a37ff7ac102c46c0

-# 🎮 Tic-Tac-Toe AI Game
+# 🎮 Kristijan - Tic Tac Toe SSE Code Screen

 A full-stack Tic-Tac-Toe AI game built using **Django REST Framework** for the backend and **React** for the frontend.
 The AI uses the **Minimax algorithm** with difficulty levels, offering a fun and challenging experience for all players.